webpack/webpack/examples/chunkhash/template.md

 A common challenge with combining `[chunkhash]` and Code Splitting is that the entry chunk includes the webpack runtime and with it the chunkhash mappings.
 This means it's always updated and the `[chunkhash]` is pretty useless, because this chunk won't be cached.

 A very simple solution to this problem is to create another chunk which contains only the webpack runtime (including chunkhash map).
-This can be achieved by the CommonsChunkPlugin (or if the CommonsChunkPlugin is already used by passing multiple names to the CommonChunkPlugin).
+This can be achieved with the `optimization.runtimeChunk` options.
 To avoid the additional request for another chunk, this pretty small chunk can be inlined into the HTML page.

 The configuration required for this is:

 * use `[chunkhash]` in `output.filename` (Note that this example doesn't do this because of the example generator infrastructure, but you should)
-* use `[chunkhash]` in `output.chunkFilename`
+* use `[chunkhash]` in `output.chunkFilename` (Note that this example doesn't do this because of the example generator infrastructure, but you should)
-* `CommonsChunkPlugin`

 # example.js